Goodka7/Threat-Hunting/THWriteup3.md

 **What was the name of the registry value:**
 `RemoteAssistUpdater`

+**KQL Query: Query did not bring anything up even when searching directly for the name of the registry value**

 **MITRE Technique:**
 `🔸 T1547.001 – Registry Run Keys / Startup Folder`